 My main issues with the film mostly revolves around its cheesiness, as while the film isn’t only aimed at children and does manage to reach an adult audience most of the time.
 The film never quite catches the older audience like a Pixar film would for example.
-There is also a small group of child characters in the film who play a role in the narrative helping the guardians, unfortunately I found these characters quite irritating, as I felt the film played into their ‘childlike nature’ a little too much, luckily though these characters don’t get too much screen-time.
+There is also a small group of child characters in the film who play a role in the narrative helping the guardians, unfortunately I found these characters quite irritating, as I felt the film played into their ‘childlike nature’ a little too much, luckily though, these characters don’t receive too much screen-time.

 ‘Rise of the Guardians’ is one of those great family films that can entertain most children and a fair few adults, while by no means is it one of the best-animated films.
-It’s certainly up there with some of DreamWorks’ other classics such as: ‘Shrek’, ‘Kung Fu Panda’, ‘Megamind’ and ‘How to Train Your Dragon’ for me.
-As although the film may not be winning an Oscar for best-animated film anytime soon, I still feel it’s still a great watch around Christmas, Easter, or maybe even just your standard family weekend.
+It’s certainly up there with some of DreamWorks’ other classics such as: ‘Shrek’, ‘Kung Fu Panda’, ‘Megamind’ or ‘How to Train Your Dragon’ for me.
+As although the film may not be winning an Oscar for best-animated film anytime soon, I still feel it’s still a great watch around Christmas, Easter, or maybe even just your average family weekend.
 Overall, a decent 7/10.